This is NOT an official recruiting website of the French Foreign Legion. This is an information page.

 - your professional status doesn’t matter

 - your marriage / marital status or family status doesn’t matter

-- your military or non-military background doesn’t matter
+- your previous military or non-military background doesn’t matter

 - IQ tests

-- Beep test (Luc léger in French, see Multi-stage fitness test; a rhythmic running between two points that are 20 meters apart from side to side; running speed is determined by beeps at set intervals with increasing frequency – make at least 7 landings)
+- Beep test (Luc léger in French, see Multi-stage fitness test; a rhythmic running between two points that are 20 meters apart from side to side; running speed is determined by audio beeps at set intervals with increasing frequency – you have to complete at least 7 levels)